Frequently Asked Questions

-Q. "For the Instant-Flow® Micro tankless water heaters, if I order one with factory preset temperature of 104 degrees, what happens after I've received the unit and realized that I want it to set at 110 degrees.
+Q. "If I order an Instant-Flow® Micro with a factory preset temperature of 104 degrees, what happens after I've received the unit and realized that I want it to set at 110 degrees.
 Can I change the temperature then?
 Is that possible?"

 A. No, you will not be able to change the factory preset temperature for these units.
 So before ordering, make sure to select one with the desired factory preset temperature.
 If you want to be able to change your water temperature you can order the Instant-Temp® water heaters, which allow you to adjust/change the water temperature.

 Q. "Will an instantaneous water heater save me money on my utility bills?"